alex-ball/dccpaper/README.md

 The classes are suitable for submissions to the respective review boards, but can also be used to produce the final camera-ready papers.

-Please note that the image files distributed with this bundle, dccpaper-by.eps and dccpaper-by.pdf, are trademarks of Creative Commons and are subject to the [Creative Commons trademark policy](http://creativecommons.org/policies)

 ## Installation

 ### Managed way

-The latest stable release of the dccpaper bundle has been packaged for TeX Live.
+The latest stable release of the dccpaper bundle has been packaged for TeX Live and MiKTeX.
 If you are running TeX Live and have `tlmgr` installed, you can install the bundle simply by running `tlmgr install dccpaper`.
+If you are running MiKTeX, you can install the bundle by running `mpm --install=dccpaper`.
+Both `tlmgr` and `mpm` have GUI versions that you might find friendlier.

 ### Automated way

 A makefile is provided which you can use with the Make utility:

   * Running `make` generates the derived files
-      * README
+      - README
-      * dccpaper.pdf
+      - dccpaper.pdf
-      * ijdc-v9.cls
+      - ijdc-v9.cls
-      * idcc.cls
+      - idcc.cls
-      * dccpaper-base.tex
+      - dccpaper-base.tex
-      * dccpaper-apacite.bib
+      - dccpaper-apacite.bib
-      * dccpaper-biblatex.bib
+      - dccpaper-biblatex.bib
   * Running `make inst` installs the files in the user's TeX tree.
   * Running `make install` installs the files in the local TeX tree.